SAP/ui5-webcomponents/docs/5-development/README.md

-# UI5 Web Components Development
+# Development

-This section explains how to create your own custom UI5 Web Components packages and develop your own UI5 Web Components.
+This section explains how to develop your own web components with the UI5 Web Components framework, on top of the `UI5Element` class (part of the `@ui5/webcomponents-base` package).